 - Amla might worsen liver damage when taken by people with liver disease.

-- Avoid consuming packed amla juice as it is present with preservatives and contaminants.
+- Avoid consuming packed amla juice as it may contain preservatives and contaminants and may not give you the intended benefits.
 Always go with a fresh glass of amla juice prepared at home.

 The Final Word

-Amla is one of the wonderful fruits that offers several health benefits.
+Amla is one of the wonderful fruits that offers several health benefits, including hair and skin health.
 Regular consumption in small amounts or doses is excellent for a healthy life.
 However, under chronic medical conditions, you must be careful with its use and is best to consume with expert advice.